Lie algebroid modules and representations up to homotopy: Adjoint module and deformation cohomology

 Let $A \to M$ be a Lie algebroid, and let $\cB \to A[1]$ be an $A$-module. \begin{definition}[\cite{vaintrob}] The \emph{cohomology of $A$ with values in $\cB$}, denoted $H^\bullet(A;\cB)$, is the cohomology of the complex $(\Gamma(\cB), Q)$. \end{definition} The results of \S\ref{sec:modules} imply that $H^\bullet(A;\cB)$ is isomorphic to the cohomology of $A$ with values in any $\infty$-representation arising from $\cB$.

 \begin{example}[Adjoint module] The \emph{adjoint module} of $A$ is the tangent bundle $T(A[1])$.
-The sections of $T(A[1])$ are of course vector fields on $A[1]$ (i.e., graded derivations of the algebra $\Omega(A)$), with the operator $Q \defequal [d_A, \cdot]$.
-The low-degree cohomology with values in the adjoint module was described in \cite{vaintrob}, but it is worth repeating with additional details.
+The sections of $T(A[1])$ are vector fields on $A[1]$ (i.e., graded derivations of the algebra $\Omega(A)$), with the operator $Q \defequal [d_A, \cdot]$.
+The low-degree cohomology with values in the adjoint module was briefly described in \cite{vaintrob}, but we provide additional details here.

 We first consider degree $-1$.
 The degree $-1$ derivations of $\Omega(A)$ are precisely the contraction operators $\iota_X$ for $X \in \Gamma(A)$.
 The Lie derivative operator $L_X \defequal [d_A, \iota_X]$ vanishes if and only if $X$ is in the center of the Lie algebra $\Gamma(A)$.
 Therefore $H^{-1}(A; TA[1])$ can be identified with the center of $\Gamma(A)$.